MattyQ/jsonelements/README.md

 #### ElementsJS.isJSONElement(element)

 The `ElementsJS.isJSONElement(element)` method takes an element and returns a boolean value.
-The value is `true` if the element has the ElementJS key.
+The value is `true` if the element has a property with a key that corresponds to `ElementsJS.key`.

 ### JSONElement class